“I am larger, better than I thought; I did not know I held so much goodness.”

 – Michel de Montaigne, Essays (“On Cruelty”)

-Inspired by the Buddhist practice of “interbeing” — the belief that everything in the universe exists in tandem, and that there is no independent state of existence — finding good is our interminable journey to finding goodness again, through reconnecting with nature and the earth, and coming back into harmony with everything around us, each other, and ourselves.
+Inspired by the Buddhist practice of “interbeing” — the belief that everything in the universe exists in tandem, and that there is no independent state of existence — finding good aims to shift the “self-care” narrative away from the individual “I” and back onto the collective “we”.
+Recognising that true growth relies on joint effort and collective improvement, finding good is our interminable journey to finding goodness again, through reconnecting with the natural world around us, each other, and ourselves.

 To learn more about finding good, including information about the finding good book club, click below: